Emergency Dentistry – Lincoln, NE

 QUICK!
 Think fast: you just knocked out one of your teeth, and now you’re bleeding and in extreme pain.
 What do you do?
 Who should you call?
 Do you need to dial 911?
-When you find yourself in the middle of a dental emergency, the best thing for you to do is to immediately call your emergency dentist in Lincoln.
-Dr. Chris and Dr. Claire Haag are experienced in these high-intensity situations and can get you the relief you need quickly.
-While a knocked out tooth is a very common dental emergency, there are many other situations where you should call us promptly as well.
+When you find yourself in need of emergency dentistry in Lincoln, NE, the best thing for you to do is to immediately call your emergency dentist at Pioneer Greens Dentistry.
+Dr. Chris, Dr. Claire, and Dr. Pauley are experienced in these high-intensity situations and can give you the relief you need quickly.
+While a knocked-out tooth is a very common dental emergency, there are many other situations where you should call us promptly as well.

 A dental emergency is a situation where you have traumatically injured your teeth or gums and need to get urgent attention.
 Some common dental emergencies are:

 - Broken or knocked out teeth